 Public Transportation in Lisbon with Kids

 Portugal is known for its sunny days and sea breeze.
 And, Lisbon is built accordingly; it’s a beautiful place to simply stroll around outdoors.
-But if you do need to spend a day indoors during your visit to Lisbon, like us, there are a couple of options to consider.
+But if you do need to spend a day indoors while visiting Lisbon with kids, like us, there are a couple of options to consider.

 Parque das Nações